cadigun/codinator-ai/README.md

 # Codinator

-Codinator is a code review tool that leverages human-readable requirements specified in a YAML file to automate the code review process.
+Codinator-ai is a code review tool powered by chatGPT that leverages human-readable requirements specified in a YAML file to automate the code review process.
 By integrating Codinator into your GitHub workflow, you can ensure that your pull requests meet the specified coding standards before merging.

 ## Getting Started
 ### Prerequisites